I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 others for storage.

-This time I would like to introduce a ``trick to increase transfer speed'' that someone at AWS said!
+Today I would like to introduce a "trick to speed up transfer speeds" that someone from AWS mentioned!

-Before we get into the tricks to speed up the transfer speed...
+Before we get into the tricks to speed up transfer speeds...

-copies files to three data centers in the same region at the same time as the file is uploaded
+copies files to three data centers in the same region when you upload them

-The basic technology of mazon S3 is a simple KVS (Key-Value data store).
-For example, suppose we have a folder structure (that we recognize) as shown below.
-(In this entry, we will simply assume that bar.txt contains the characters bar and baz.txt contains the characters baz.)
+The underlying technology of Amazon S3 is nothing more than a simple KVS (Key-Value data store).
+For example, let's say we have the following folder structure (as we perceive it).
+(In this entry, we will simply consider that bar.txt contains the character bar, and baz.txt contains the character baz.)

 (Root)